On scaling limits of random trees and maps with a prescribed degree sequence: Geometry of random forests with a prescribed degree sequence

-It will be sufficient to consider only one uniformly random time $U$; let $x_n$ be the $\lceil \upsilon_n U\rceil$-th vertex of $\fn$ in lexicographical order, so it has the uniform distribution in $\fn$.
-Then $\Hfn(\lceil \upsilon_n U\rceil) = |x_n|$ denotes its generation in this forest, whereas $\RR(x_n)$ as defined in~\eqref{eq:def_X_discret} is the number individuals branching-off strictly to the right of its ancestral line in the corresponding tree of the forest.
-According to Proposition~\ref{prop:convergence_Luka} and~\eqref{eq:def_X_discret}, $\sigma_n^{-1} \RR(x_n)$ converges in distribution towards $X^\varrho_U$; we claim that
+\begin{proof}[Proof of Theorem~\ref{thm:marginales_hauteur}] Let $U$ have the uniform distribution on $[0,1]$ independently of the forest and let $x_n$ be the $\lfloor \vertices_n U\rfloor$'th vertex of $\fn$ in lexicographical order, so it has the uniform distribution in $\fn$.
+Then $\Hfn(\lfloor \vertices_n U\rfloor) = |x_n|$ denotes its generation in its tree, whereas $\RR(x_n)$ as defined in~\eqref{eq:def_X_discret} is the number of individuals branching off strictly to the right of its ancestral line in its tree.
+According to Proposition~\ref{prop:convergence_Luka} and~\eqref{eq:def_X_discret}, the process $\sigma_n^{-1} \RR(\lfloor \vertices_n \cdot\rfloor)$ converges in distribution towards $\tX$; we claim that